 Holy Trinity and Saint Silas CofE Primary School stands out for its distinctive arts-based curriculum, with Artsmark Platinum accreditation recognising exceptional creative education across drama, music, and visual arts.
 This one-form entry Church of England primary in Camden Town serves 204 pupils aged 4 to 11 on Hartland Road, combining a strong Christian ethos with an innovative teaching approach where drama prepares children for writing and music and art stimulate learning across all subjects.
 Led by headteacher Lorraine Goll, the school operates on three core values – care, courage, and co-operation – and maintains a Good Ofsted rating from October 2021 across all inspection categories.
-With 89% of pupils reaching the expected standard in reading, writing, and maths in most recent results (well above the 62% national average), the school ranks 22nd locally in Camden and demonstrates how creative pedagogy supports academic attainment.
-Entry is highly competitive, with 69 applications for just 30 Reception places, yielding a subscription rate of 2.3 times capacity.
+With 80% of pupils reaching the expected standard in reading, writing, and maths in the 2024-25 / 2025 dataset, the school ranks 23rd locally in Camden for primary outcomes and demonstrates how creative pedagogy supports academic attainment.
+Entry can be competitive, so families should check the latest Camden and school admissions information before applying.

 Holy Trinity and Saint Silas operates with a Christian vision centred on partnership with its two local parishes, Holy Trinity and S. Silas churches.
 The school's daily routines explicitly acknowledge and display the character traits of compassion, courage, and co-operation, embedding these values into classroom practice and the wider school environment.
 Headteacher Lorraine Goll emphasises "high expectations and depth in faith" as the foundation for inspiring children to develop their full potential.